-Whether items form a set needs to be determined on a case-by-case basis.
-Items may be regarded as a set if they are:
+You need to determine whether items form a set on a caseby-case basis.
+You can regard items as a set if they are:

 - dependent on each other

 - marketed as a set, or

 - designed and intended to be used together.